GDPR: Our Journey So Far

 Internal process changes

-You will also need to update your internal policies and procedures to reflect the changes to your GDPR readiness and communicate these to your employees and third parties.
+You have a responsibility under the GDPR to update and review your internal policies and procedures.
+The aim is ensure they reflect your compliance to the GDPR and communicate these to your employees and third parties.
 Don’t assume that everyone will comply with your request, talk with them too.
-Make it part of your organisation’s plan to implement regular Data Protection and Privacy Impact Assessments.
+Make it part of your organisation’s plan to implement regular Data Protection Training and Privacy Impact Assessments.

 Decisions like how long to retain personal information should be set; who has access to the information (and who does not need access); keeping a record/register of the consents you have; and reviewing your ongoing relationships with individuals and their data.